In 1815, General Keith Macalister, son of Ranald Macalister of Glenbarr and owner of Torrisdale Estate, began the

 General Macalister died in 1820 and the estate passed to a member of his family, Alexander Macalister.
 Alexander built many of the buildings present on the estate today and in around the year 1850, the population of the estate extended to around 130 people – fishermen, crofters, household staff, foresters and gardeners to name but a few.

 The estate was subsequently acquired by Colonel Buchanan who owned the adjoining Carradale Estate.
-In 1872, Buchanan rented the castle and the estate to businessman Peter Hall who later purchased the estate after helping to found the British India Steam Navigation Company.
+In 1872, Buchanan leased the castle and the estate to businessman Peter Hall who had made his fortune overseas with the British India Steam Navigation Company.
+Peter’s eldest son, William Macalister Hall, later purchased the estate.

-The castle was extended to the north and the south in 1903 and 1908 respectively by William Macalister Hall (pictured below with his 4 sons), born in the castle and son of Peter Hall, to form the present building.
+The castle was extended to the north and the south in 1903 and 1908 respectively by William (pictured below with his 4 sons), to form the present building.
 For many years thereafter the estate’s economy was driven by agriculture, forestry and fishing, until the estate diversified into tourism.

-The former servants quarters in the ground floor of the castle were converted into apartments in the mid-80s and a further four houses and cottages on the estate provide an ideal opportunity to enjoy the peaceful surroundings of this historic property and its buildings.
+The former servants quarters in the ground floor of the castle were converted into apartments in the mid-80s and a further four houses and cottages on the estate were also adapted for holiday acommodation.